 Dr. Wolfgang Jamann is the Executive Director at the International Civil Society Centre in Berlin.
 He has been working in the field of development cooperation and humanitarian assistance for most of his professional life, in the past 15 years in CEO positions at international aid organisations like CARE International, Deutsche Welthungerhilfe and CARE Deutschland.
 As a strong supporter of inter-organisational collaborations, he has lead strategic partnerships like the ‘Alliance 2015’ or ‘United for Africa’, to promote collective approaches toward large ambitions under the Sustainable Development Goals.

 Peter joined the Centre in January 2013, back then as a trainee.
 He completed the traineeship in the advocacy & campaigning office of World Vision Germany.
-Peter now coordinates the Leave No One Behind project and contributes to the development and implementation of various other strategic formats.
+Peter now coordinates the Leave No One Behind project as global partnership lead and contributes to the development of various other strategic formats.
 Before joining the Centre, Peter worked for various organisations and think tanks in the development sector, being an expert in multi-stakeholder processes.
 He studied at the University of Bonn and graduated with an MA in Political Science with a focus on multi-actor advocacy for climate policy.

 Liz joined the Centre in September 2023.
 She has over ten years experience in visual communications and storytelling.
 Having worked for Impact Hub Berlin and on many freelance communication projects with New Climate, Climate Action Tracker, BMZ, GIZ, and Ember.
 She has spent the last seven years focusing her work on social impact projects and communicating with purpose.
 She has an MSc in Creative Commercial Communications at the Technical University Dublin, where she originally hails.